 9.Track Reddit Performance Like SEO

 If your Reddit content ranks on Google, it’s also likely being used by LLMs.
 Tracking visibility helps you understand what’s working—and what AI might be seeing.
+However, Technical SEO Issues on your own site (such as crawl errors, broken canonicals, or index bloat) can prevent that Reddit-driven demand from translating into consistent AI citations or on-site visibility, even when threads perform well.

 Action Steps: